pagantibet/normalisation/README.md

 Note that modes without rule-based pre- and/or postprocessing are likely to yield poorer results for challenging corpora like the PaganTibet ones.
 For more standard Buddhist texts, neural Seq-2-Seq models only perform reasonably well for non-tokenised text.
 For further details and full results, see Meelen & Griffiths (2026).

-The flexible inference script can be run using slurm on GPU clusters as well or directly using python:
+The flexible inference script can be run using slurm on GPU clusters as well or directly using python to create prediciton files and reports:

 ```
 sbatch tibetan-inference-flexible.sh